Dolgubon/LibLazyCrafting/README.md

 ### AddGlyphToExistingGear(existingRequestTable, gearBag, gearSlot)
 - Same as the above, but the gear already exists, and you're waiting on the glyph to be made

+### DeconstructSmithingItem(bagIndex, slotIndex, autocraft, reference)
+- Takes in the bag and slot indexes of an item, and will deconstruct that item.
+Checks for the unique id before deconstructing, but if item has moved in the meantime, then it will not deconstruct

 ## Provisioning and Furniture
 The exact same functions are used by both provisioning and furniture, so they are combined here.
 You can use the AKA functions as your preference/use requires.